 A frozen coil typically indicates trouble with the airflow, such as restrictions caused by old air filters or blocked return air ductwork.
 Frozen indoor coils could also be derived from low refrigerant.

 Best practices suggest that the most effective way for a Edmonton area homeowner to prevent these expected problems is by participating in a preventive maintenance program.
-Bad wiring, low refrigerant and airflow problems can be detected during routine maintenance tune-ups.
+Bad wiring, low refrigerant and airflow problems can be found during routine maintenance tune-ups.
 For all these common issues, a professionally qualified, NATE-certified technician can quickly analyze the problem area and apply the necessary repairs.
 Call or contact us today for an evaluation!